koenrane/KR-new-site/content/import/human-values-and-biases-are-inaccessible-to-the-genome.md

 af-base-score: 42
 af-num-comments-on-upload: 38
 publish: true
-title: "Human values & biases are inaccessible to the genome"
+title: Human values & biases are inaccessible to the genome
 lw-latest-edit: 2022-08-30T00:01:07.814Z
 lw-is-linkpost: "false"
 tags:
-  - "shard-theory"
+  - shard-theory
-  - "human-values"
+  - human-values
-  - "understanding-the-world"
+  - understanding-the-world
 aliases:
-  - "human-values-and-biases-are-inaccessible-to-the-genome"
+  - human-values-and-biases-are-inaccessible-to-the-genome
-lw-sequence-title: "Shard Theory"
+lw-sequence-title: Shard Theory
 lw-sequence-image-grid: sequencesgrid/igo7185zypqhuclvbmiv
 lw-sequence-image-banner: sequences/ot2siejtvcl9pvzly2ma
 sequence-link: posts#shard-theory
 prev-post-slug: humans-provide-alignment-evidence
-prev-post-title: "Humans provide an untapped wealth of evidence about alignment"
+prev-post-title: Humans provide an untapped wealth of evidence about alignment
 next-post-slug: general-alignment-properties
-next-post-title: "General alignment properties"
+next-post-title: General alignment properties
 lw-reward-post-warning: "false"
 use-full-width-images: "false"
 date_published: 07/07/2022
 original_url: https://www.lesswrong.com/posts/CQAMdzA4MZEhNRtTp/human-values-and-biases-are-inaccessible-to-the-genome
+skip_import: "true"
 ---
+> [!info]
-_Related to Steve Byrnes’_ [_Social instincts are tricky because of the “symbol grounding problem.”_](https://www.lesswrong.com/s/HzcM2dkCq7fwXBej8/p/5F5Tz3u6kJbTNMqsb#13_2_2_Claim_2__Social_instincts_are_tricky_because_of_the__symbol_grounding_problem_) _I wouldn’t have had this insight without several great discussions with Quintin Pope._
+> Related to Steve Byrnes’ [_Social instincts are tricky because of the “symbol grounding problem.”_](https://www.lesswrong.com/s/HzcM2dkCq7fwXBej8/p/5F5Tz3u6kJbTNMqsb#13_2_2_Claim_2__Social_instincts_are_tricky_because_of_the__symbol_grounding_problem_) I wouldn’t have had this insight without several great discussions with Quintin Pope.

 TL;DR: It seems hard to scan a trained neural network and locate the AI’s learned “tree” abstraction.
 For very similar reasons, it seems intractable for the genome to scan a human brain and back out the “death” abstraction, which probably will not form at a predictable neural address.
 Therefore, I infer that the genome can’t _directly_ make us afraid of death by e.g. specifying circuitry which detects when we think about death and then makes us afraid.
 In turn, this implies that there are a _lot_ of values and biases which the genome cannot hardcode.